 “We are very excited by the opportunity to work with Kaufmann Productions and the film project.
 This will greatly enhance our reach, community engagement and impact.”

 - Liza Dale-Hallett, lead curator Invisible Farmer Project, Museums Victoria

 What outcomes do you hope to achieve by making this film and how will you measure its impact?

 Aims & Objectives

-Working in close cooperation with the Invisible Farmer Project we aim to:
+Working in close cooperation with the film project’s and study’s partnering organisations we aim to:

 • raise public awareness for the diverse, vital & innovative role of women in agriculture

 • build a nationwide, long-term network to transform the lives of rural woman: